 Based on the four critical values of sulfate derived here, we selected two of the critical values, which did not belong to the concentration range (~3,000-30,000 μM) of salt waters (Caraco et al. 1989) and divided the concentration range (0-3,000 μM) into different parts.

 All of the statistical analyses were performed using SPSS software (V25.0; SPSS, USA).
+The differences of DO, Eh, SRP in overlying water and oxygen penetration depth (OPD) in sediment between different treatments were determined by pairwise comparisons using one-way analysis of variance (ANOVA) and the Duncan's multiple range test were used to perform means comparison.
+Besides, the differences of labile S, labile Fe and labile P between different sampling times were also assessed.
+The differences between the mean values at significance probability (p)<0.05 were considered statistically significant.
 One-way analysis of variance (ANOVA) was employed to detect differences of DO, Eh, SRP in overlying water and oxygen penetration depth (OPD) in sediment between different treatments.
 The difference of labile S, labile Fe and labile P between different sampling times were also assessed by ANOVA.
 A P<0.05 was considered significant.
 The functional relationships between sulfate concentration in the overlying water and fluxes of labile Fe and P were established using linear fitting.

 3. Results